-Today’s bread is a really simple one requiring very little work.
+Today’s Easy Dutch Oven Bread is a really simple one requiring very little work.
 Most of the time is spent ignoring it while it does its thing and you go about your business.
 This is a crusty bread on the outside with that wonderful hard crust and a chewy bread on the inside, which I love!

 BUT FIRST I wanna tell you a little story…

 I am a very motivated person.
 I get these ideas and I get EXCITED and I run with them.
 The bad thing is, I generally get a few miles down the road before I get ANOTHER idea and then I get excited about IT and then I want to abandon first idea, because it was cool but I’ve already done it at that point, and go run with idea #2 because it is new and exciting.
 Welcome to adult ADD, never a dull moment here 🙂

 So I have had to learn self control and acquire the ability to stand back and examine an idea for feasibility.
 Still, even though the majority of my ideas get filed away these days due to lack of time and energy, others I still allow myself to enjoy for a bit even though it is too impractical to put into practice.

 This morning, as I pulled my tenth loaf of easy dutch oven bread out of the oven in two days, I thought of how nice and simple life would be if I baked bread for a living out of my home.
 Think about it.
 Get up in the morning, knead the risen dough and shape into loaves, place it in pans and allow it to rise while I worked up the dough for the following day’s bread.
 Hours later pull golden loaves out of the oven and turn them out to cool while I washed my loaf pans (my husband will be particularly excited to see this dream includes me washing dishes).